 Have you signed up for my email newsletter?
 If not, you can do that below.
-I have all sorts of exclusive content just for newsletter subscribers, and I’d love for you to join.
+I have all sorts of exclusive content just for newsletter subscribers including a free ebook just for signing up, and I’d love for you to join.
 Happy Cooking!

 This easy Blueberry Lavender Lemonade has just the right amount of floral notes from the lavender that perfectly compliment the lemon and blueberry.
 This drink has a beautiful layered effect that is easy and makes a lovely presentation.